Vietnam.vn - Nền tảng quảng bá Việt Nam

 Serbian Prime Minister Milos Vucevic.
 Photo: gov.si

-The protests began in small numbers in Novi Sad, but quickly spread to the capital Belgrade, drawing thousands of students, teachers and workers.
-Protesters blamed corruption in President Aleksandar Vucic's government for the violence.
+The protests began in small numbers in Novi Sad, but quickly spread to the capital Belgrade, attracting thousands of students, teachers and workers.
+Protesters blamed corruption in the government of President Aleksandar Vucic for the serious incident.

 Although the minister in charge of construction, transport and infrastructure and the minister of trade had previously resigned, these moves were not enough to calm the wave of protests.